 Type 1 occurs in one of every ten people with diabetes.
 It has both strong and weak genetic subgroups.
-Genetics is important, but in most cases is not a dominant factor.
+Genetics is important but is not a dominant factor in most cases.
 When both parents have Type 1 diabetes, there is only a 20% chance that a child will get it.
-Most Type 1's, about 75%, have a weak or nonexistent inheritance pattern.
-They are often the only one in the family with Type 1 diabetes.
-But in about one out of four there is a strong inheritance pattern with several members of the family having the disease.
+Most Type 1’s, about 75%, have a weak or nonexistent inheritance pattern.
+They are often the only ones in the family with Type 1 diabetes.
+But in about one out of four, there is a strong inheritance pattern with several members of the family having the disease.
 A person with Type 1 will have a parent, aunt, uncle, brother or sister or two, or several cousins who have Type 1 diabetes.
 There seems to be little or no link between Type 1 and Type 2 diabetes.

 Once the attack has destroyed the beta cells, life depends on replacing natural insulin with injected insulin.
 Good health depends on how well this is done.
-Insulin is ideally given to act at the same time and in the same amount as the pancreas' normal release of insulin.
+Insulin is ideally given to act simultaneously and in the same amount as the pancreas’ normal insulin release.
 When insulin injections mimic the pancreas, Type 1 diabetes turns out to be a very manageable disease.

-If insulin is delivered in this flexible way to match need, blood sugars can be normalized.
+Blood sugars can be normalized if insulin is delivered flexibly to match needs.
 Add to this a healthy diet and regular exercise, and the person can look forward to a normal, healthy life.